Frangipani

 Related Products

-Best Sellers BeautifulStone Ficus Bonsai
+Best Sellers Chinese Net Shape Ficus Bonsai Tree

-ficus panda one ball shape
+ficus panda three ball shape

 The ficus panda botanical name is Ficus retusa we have one ball, two ball, three ball, pyramid, cage, s shape etc.